jouellnyc/Screen-Scraping-Tutorial/README.md

 #### market_sales.py
 - Python Client to pull Rule #1 Style Stock data
-- This no longer works as the sites modified their HTML as it left for reference.
+- This no longer works as the sites modified their HTML and is left for reference.
 - Please see https://github.com/jouellnyc/DockerStocksWeb for getting Stock Data!

 #### docker